georgi-georgiev95/HealthHub_v2/README.md

 ### Private Area 🔒

 - **Create Recipes/Workouts**: Authenticated users can craft and share their own recipes and workouts.
-- **Comments**: Engage with the community by posting comments on recipes and workouts.
+- **Likes**: Registered users can like recipes and workouts.
-- **Edit/Delete**: Maintain control over your content by editing or deleting your posts.
+- **Profile Page**: View and manage your created content and liked recipes/workouts.
-- **Profile Page**: Personalize and manage your profile with ease.
+- **Geolocation Weather**: After agreeing to use the browser's geolocation, see the current temperature in your city using the AccuWeather API.

 ## Installation